-To help defray travel expenses, the Department will award Geography Graduate students a maximum of $250 per academic year, to present at a professional conference, or $500 to present at the conference.
+To help defray travel expenses, the Department will award Geography Graduate students a maximum of $500 per academic year, to present at a professional conference, or $500 to present at the conference.
 Presentations (posters, PowerPoint, etc.) should acknowledge your affiliation with Ohio University Department of Geography.
 To apply for funding, students should ask for a letter of recommendation from their advisor, who will submit the request to the Department Chair along with a Travel Authorization Request Form for that student.
 Students will need to provide Patti Malloy original receipts totaling the request amount after travel.
 Graduate students are also encouraged to apply for Graduate Student Senate Travel Grants.

 For students pursuing a thesis: